OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 ### Notes:

- - All the keys in Cache, have a 24 hours lifetime, since the last access to the key.
+ - All the keys in Cache, have a 24 hours lifetime, after the last access to the key.

 ## 8. .NET Versions